dmohl/expectThat/readme.md

 **Examples**

-The following is are examples of ExpectThat in use with Pavlov.js ( https://github.com/mmonteleone/pavlov ) and QUnit respectively.
+The following are examples of ExpectThat in use with Pavlov.js ( https://github.com/mmonteleone/pavlov ) and QUnit respectively.
 Note: More extensive examples can be found in the example folder ( https://github.com/dmohl/expectThat/tree/master/example ).

 Pavlov: